Dr. Dolittle (1998 film): Plot

 Believing his gift is a hindrance, John rejects all abnormality in his life and returns to work, but in doing so, ostracizes Maya as well, who comes to believe he dislikes her.
 Maya admits to Archer that she liked the idea of her father talking to animals, and John has a change of heart when he eavesdrops on the conversation.
 He admits to Maya that he does not like, but loves her for who she is, and encourages her to continue being what she wants to be.

 John then apologizes to Lucky, and together, they sneak Jake out of the circus and take him to the hospital to perform surgery on him, on the same night a party is going on where Calloway will buy the company.
-Mark and Gene catch John, but Gene tires of Mark's greedy attitude and chooses to assist John.
-Soon, Jake is exposed in front of everyone at the party, and they all watch as John and Gene operate on Jake in the operating theater.
-Archer reveals to Lisa that John's gift is real, encouraging her to venture into the theater and keep Jake calm while John and Gene discover Jake is suffering from a blood clot and successfully remove it, saving Jake's life.
-John then declines Calloway's offer to buy the place and officially accepts his gift of talking to animals.
+Mark and Gene catch John, but Gene tires of Mark's greedy attitude and decides to assist John.
+Soon, Jake, his symptoms worsening to the point of becoming gravely ill, is exposed in front of everyone at the party, and they all watch as John and Gene operate on Jake in the operating theater.
+Archer reveals to Lisa that John's gift is real, encouraging her to venture into the theater and keep Jake calm while John and Gene discover Jake is suffering from a blood clot in his great cerebral vein and successfully remove it, saving Jake's life.
+Calloway is impressed with John's efforts and offers to buy the place, though John declines Calloway's offer.

 John becomes both a doctor and a veterinarian afterwards, embracing his ability to talk to animals.
-Maya's egg hatches into a baby alligator, and the final scene shows John and Lucky walking on the street together with John talking about he's going to treat animals and people.
-And Lucky talking about how he wants different treatment from now on.
-The owl then goes after the rats.
+Maya's egg hatches into a baby alligator, and the final scene shows John and Lucky walking on the street together with John talking about how he's going to treat animals and people, and Lucky talking about how he wants different treatment from now on, while the owl is shown chasing after the rats.